tiredboffin/tiredboffin.github.io/notes/fujifilm-camera-history.md

 ## Parallel History

 Fujifilm has worked with several different ODM vendors over the years, creating a remarkable zoo of camera designs from a reverse-engineering perspective.
-Many models appear to have been developed -- and likely manufactured -- by Sanyo’s Xacti division, as they use Sanyo’s EV1 and EV2 main SoCs.
+Many models appear to have been developed -- and likely manufactured -- by Sanyo's Xacti division, as they use Sanyo's EV1 and EV2 main SoCs.
 These models are ARM-based; however, there are also Fujifilm-branded cameras built on Altek and Zoran platforms that feature more exotic CPU architectures.

 These same ODMs supplied designs for other manufacturers too --  Nikon, Kodak, Olympus etc -- particularly for their lower-end compact lines.
 From a reversing perspective, it these cameras are of any interest, it might make more sense to group reversing efforts by ODM vendor rather than by brand.

-The most interesting and recent “non-Fujifilm” Fujifilm-branded interchangeable-lens models seem to be the X-A3+, XA10+, XF10 and X-T100+ (released in 2016–2020), all continuing to use the Xacti (now Xacti Corporation, not Sanyo DI Solutions) design.
-To my knowledge, these cameras have not yet been thoroughly analyzed, and it remains unclear how much -- if anything -- they share with Fujifilm’s true in-house camera designs.
+The most interesting and recent "non-Fujifilm" Fujifilm-branded interchangeable-lens models seem to be the X-A3+, XA10+, XF10 and X-T100+ (released in 2016–2020), all continuing to use the Xacti (now Xacti Corporation, not Sanyo DI Solutions) design.
+To my knowledge, these cameras have not yet been thoroughly analyzed, and it remains unclear how much -- if anything -- they share with Fujifilm's true in-house camera designs.

 ## Modern History (2022-)